Five simple reasons you might have maggots in your carpet.

 Finding the source of the maggot infestation.

-• The first step in removing maggots in carpets is to look at the maggot infestation.
-Decide if the maggots have traveled a distance from an overflowing bin.
-Or could they have fallen from somewhere, such as a loft opening or an open window?
+To remove maggots from carpets, the first step is to inspect the infestation.
+Determine if the maggots have come from an overflowing bin or if they may have fallen from somewhere, such as an open window or a loft opening.

 Before you start.